UNKNOWNTIMER/whoAreYou/README.md

    **As usual, you're watching the morning light casting patterns on the desktop, slightly lost in thought, when your laptop chimes with a notification.
 With coffee in your left hand, you open the remote interview software by your bed.
 The programmer logs on for the interview and greets you...**

 ## Key Features

-* Unlike traditional game architectures, this game employs an LLM (Large Language Model) as its core engine.
+* The main purpose of this demo is to test whether the program under this framework can have extensible, generative capabilities.
+Personally, I hope the LLM can foster the development of game architecture and creation, encouraging more developers to see that LLMs can be used not just in conversational settings but as a comprehensive mechanism in game programming.
+This approach allows for playing during development and lets players unconsciously expand the game itself.
-* 使用英伟达云端API进行快速推理运算
+    - Unlike traditional game architectures, this game employs an LLM (Large Language Model) as its core engine.
-  - XXX
+    - 使用英伟达云端API进行快速推理运算

 <h1 align="center">
   <br>